Egyptian Museum: Theft of museum artefacts

-In August 2004, it was announced that 38 artifacts had disappeared from the museum and could not be located.
+In August 2004, it was announced that 38 artefacts had disappeared from the museum and could not be located.
 The incident was referred to the public prosecution for investigation.

-During the security turmoil following the 25 January Revolution, the museum was broken into on 28 January 2011, by unidentified individuals, and 54 artifacts were stolen.
-Zahi Hawass, the then director of the Supreme Council of Antiquities, stated "My heart is broken and my blood is boiling".
-Hawass later told The New York Times that thieves looking for gold broke 70 objects, including two sculptures of the pharaoh Tutankhamun and took two skulls from a research lab, before being stopped as they left the museum.
+During the security turmoil following the 25 January Revolution, the museum was broken into on 28 January 2011 by unidentified individuals, and 54 artefacts were stolen.
+Zahi Hawass, then director of the Supreme Council of Antiquities, stated "My heart is broken and my blood is boiling".
+Hawass later told The New York Times that thieves looking for gold broke 70 objects, including two sculptures of Tutankhamun, and took two skulls from a research lab before being stopped as they left the museum.
 In response, the military cordoned off the museum to secure it against looting and theft.

 In September 2025, authorities announced the theft of a 3,000-year-old gold bracelet dating from the reign of King Amenemope from the museum.
 Four people, including a restoration specialist, were subsequently arrested.
-The specialist confessed to stealing the artefact from a museum safe before selling it to a succession of jewelers who then sold it to a gold foundry worker who melted it down.
+The specialist confessed to stealing the artefact from a museum safe, then selling it to a succession of jewellers, who then sold it to a gold foundry worker, who melted it down.